petebachant/petebachant.github.io/_posts/2024-11-12-office-repro.markdown

-On the other hand, it's starting to become more and more common, and will hopefully someday be mandatory to share all code and data when submitting a manuscript to a journal, so that others can reproduce your work.
+On the other hand, it's starting to become more and more common, and will hopefully someday be mandatory to share all code and data when submitting a manuscript to a journal, so that others can reproduce the results.
 This is a good thing for science overall, but also good for individual researchers, even though it may seem like more work.